deepsense-ai/seahorse/docs/bundled_image_overview.md

         vagrant reload

+### Note for Windows users

+By default, Vagrant keeps boxes and configuration in `%HOMEPATH%/.vagrant.d`, but can't access it when a `%HOMEPATH%` includes non-ASCII characters.
+It's a well known <a target="_blank" href="https://github.com/mitchellh/vagrant/issues/4966">Vagrant bug</a> and results in:

+    > vagrant up
+    ...
+    Failed writing body (0 != 16383)

+There are at least two ways to overcome the problem:

+* Change user name to one with ASCII characters only
+* Change Vagrant home directory to one with ASCII characters only:

+        setx VAGRANT_HOME=c:\.vagrant.d

 ## Replacing Seahorse Bundled Image With the Latest Version
 If you want to replace your Seahorse with the newest version you need to invoke the commands below. ***Please keep in mind that the current version of Seahorse will be